 Whether you are a competitive or casual rider, you want your horse to have a comfortable, well-fitting saddle.
 Whole Horse Saddle Fit can fit, flock, and maintain your saddle for optimal performance.

-Whole Horse Saddle Fit is based in Canton, Georgia and serves Georgia, Alabama and South Carolina.
+Whole Horse Saddle Fit is based in Canton, Georgia and serves Georgia, East Alabama and East Tennessee.

 I carry a range of used consignment saddles for dressage, jumping, and pleasure riding.
 If you have any new or used saddle on trial, I am happy to assess the fit, and to flock if needed after purchase.